Adaptive Force-Based Control of Dynamic Legged Locomotion over Uneven Terrain: Adaptive force-based control Using the Balance Controller

 \subsection{Effects of Uncertainty on Dynamic}

 If we consider uncertainty in the dynamic equation \eqref{eq: SS} and assume that the matrices $\bm{D}$ and $\bm{H}$ are not accurate, then we need to present the dynamic based on the nominal matrices $\bar{\bm{D}}$, $\bar{\bm{H}}$.
 The model uncertainty mostly comes from inaccurate values for mass, inertia, and foot position with respect to the center of mass.
-In addition to that, various terrain (e.g., rough terrain or soft terrain) might have a different impact on the robot, and it is unknown in a practical situation.
+In addition, various terrains (e.g., rough terrain or soft terrain) might have different impacts on the robot, which is unknown in a practical situation.
 Therefore, terrain uncertainty should also be considered in the dynamic model.
 In this section, we solely derive our control equations based on the model uncertainty.
 In \secref{sec: terrain}, we will elaborate on how our proposed control system can also consider terrain uncertainty.

-There is another parameter involved in the dynamic equation, namely the yaw angle.
+Another parameter is involved in the dynamic equation, namely the yaw angle.
 This angle is obtained through the state estimation, and we assumed that the state estimation has minimal uncertainty.
 According to the definition of matrices $\bm{D}$ and $\bm{H}$ in \eqref{eq:SS}, the inaccurate value of the dynamic parameter mentioned above reflects on the $\bm{H}$ matrix.
 Therefore, the dynamic equation in the presence of uncertainty can be represented as:

 where $\tilde{\bm{H}}$ represent the uncertainty in matrix $\bm{H}$.
 It is worth noting that according to the definition of $\bm{H}$ in equation \eqref{eq: convenient SS components}, the first six rows of $\bm{H}$ consist of zeros.
 Thus, we can rephrase the dynamic equation \eqref{eq: dynamic uncertainty} as follows: